-The typical major requires ten courses beyond 102 or 122; may include 123 or 201 and 202; and must include 215, 216, 217, 218, and four 300-level literature courses.
-Six-course minors are also possible and must include 215, 216, 217 and 218.
+The typical major requires ten courses beyond 102 or 122; may include 123 or 201 and 202; and must include 301, 302, at least two survey courses, and four 300-level literature courses.
+Six-course minors are also possible and must include 301, 302, two literary survey courses, and 2 approved electives.
+The advisor for these programs is Ms. Sandra Clevenger.

-The Spanish secondary teacher education major requires nine college-level courses including 215, 216, 217, 218, 360, and one from 371, 372, or an interim abroad.
-The minor requires 215, 216, 217, and 218.
+The Spanish secondary teacher education major requires nine college-level courses including 301, 302, and 304.
+The minor requires 301, 302 and two survey courses.
 The advisor for these programs is Ms. Ynés Byam.
-The Spanish component of the three-minor elementary education program requires 215, 216, 217, 218, 360, and 373.
+The Spanish component of the three-minor elementary education program requires 301, 302, two survey courses, 304, and 310.
 The advisor for the three-minor elementary education program and the bilingual education program is Ms. Edna Greenway.

 Students in teacher education, secondary majors and minors, the threeminor elementary and bilingual education programs must pass a Spanish proficiency examination prior to the teaching internship.
 The examination is offered twice each school year, during October and March; further information is available from the Spanish Department.
-Directed teaching in Spanish is available only in the Spring semester.
+Directed teaching in secondary Spanish is available only in the Spring semester.
 Prior to the teaching internship, students must have the approval of the department.
 Criteria for approval are found in the Teacher Education Program Guidebook, available in the Education Department.